MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-android-app.md

 The sample app supports the following flows:

 1. _Email + one-time passcode_: Follow this flow to sign in or sign up with an email and a one-time passcode.
-1. _Email + password_: Follow this flow to sign in or sign up with an email, password and one-time passcode.
+1. _Email + password_: Follow this flow to sign in or sign up with an email, password, and one-time passcode.
-1. _Email + password sign up with user attributes_: Follow this flow to sign up with email, password and user attributes.
+1. _Email + password sign up with user attributes_: Follow this flow to sign up with email, password, and user attributes.
 1. _Password reset_: Follow this flow to reset the password.
 1. _Fallback to web browser_: Follow this flow to use the browser to sign in or sign up.